"You're one of the last decent men" -a girl I used to date

 I love to laugh and share laughs with others--a few people have said I should write for The Onion, and I've penned some articles that were mistaken for Onion stories.
 I'm a great writer; I did an essay in college that's in an undergraduate textbook now. (and that I got paid for!)

-The world I want to live in differs radically from the one we have, and I've always played by my own rules.
+I've always played by my own rules, and the world I want to live in differs radically from the one we have.
+For example, I strongly support a guaranteed basic income for all, an economy based on happiness rather than money and GDP, and a political system based on inclusion, social justice, and minimizing human suffering (instead of our current insistence on maximizing both the number of people suffering and the depths of that suffering).
 I'm a political junkie and have been involved with politics and activism most of my life.
 I spent 6 years in Washington, DC working for two senators and two non-profits.
 I went to McGill for a master's in urban planning but dropped out.
 After living in 7 places, I came back to Seattle, for good.

 I'm an introvert (INTJ) and an Aspie.
 Ethnically, I'm Jewish, but as the great (and still alive!)
 Tom Lehrer said, my Judaism has more to do with the delicatessen than the synagogue.
 I've been an atheist since 16.

 I think silliness and playfulness are underrated, and "maturity" is usually mis-defined.
 If you think "work hard, play hard" is a good non-trite philosophy, I'm not your guy.
 I'm closer to "play fun, sleep hard."

 Honesty is important to me, and I have little tolerance for hypocrisy.
 I tend to be a rational/analytical thinker--I have a need for things to make sense.
 So I ask a lot of questions, and I *love* good, long conversations.